Macron proposes security pact to make Europe a 'power of the future' | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-President Emmanuel Macron has outlined priorities for France's presidency of the EU.
-Speaking to European lawmakers, he said the bloc must construct a new security framework amid tensions with Russia over Ukraine.
+President Emmanuel Macron has outlined priorities for France's presidency of the European Union.
+Speaking to EU lawmakers, he said the bloc must construct a new security framework amid tensions with Russia over Ukraine.

 Macron urged Europe to take charge of its collective security in a speech to the European Parliament